-The centerpiece of thesystem is the Joint Terminal Controller and Rehearsal System (JTC TRS), providing a high-fidelity, fully immersive, realistic and rehearsal environment for controllers, establishing real-time and persistent total air-ground virtual environment for networked air/ground training and mission rehearsals.
-In the new simulator s will also be able to practice calls for fire training (CFFT) artillery missions.
-This system will be used to train both and combat air crews assigned to accomplish complex missions in close proximity to ground forces.
+The centerpiece of the JTAC training system is the Joint Terminal Controller Training and Rehearsal System (JTC TRS), providing a high-fidelity, fully immersive, realistic training and rehearsal environment for controllers, establishing real-time and persistent total air-ground virtual training environment for networked air/ground training and mission rehearsals.
+In the new simulator JTACs will also be able to practice calls for fire training (CFFT) artillery missions.
+This system will be used to train both JTAC and combat air crews assigned to accomplish complex missions in close proximity to ground forces.
 The JTC TRS will connect to distributed mission operations networks to enable geographically separated high-fidelity close air support platforms and JTAC and CCT teams to train together.